HeZhang1994/hypergraph-matching/README.md

 # Envirment
 The code has been tested on a PC machine with Windows 7/8 system, using MATLAB2013a.

+# Compiling
-Running this code requires firstly the executation of the `siftWin32.exe` on Windows operating system!
+Double click the `siftWin32.exe` file under Windows operating system!

+# Running
+Run the `run_matching.m` file in the MATLAB software.